sarthakseth947/CoinTossSimulator/README.md

 # How to Use?

   - Just clone the files on a single folder.
-  - Run the program on a Java IDE
+  - Run the files ,under the same package, on a java IDE